GHK-Cu Copper Peptide 50 mg

 Stimulation of Collagen Synthesis

 It does this by stimulating the synthesis of collagen, a key component of the skin’s structure.
 This stimulation leads to the reduction of scars and improvement in skin texture.
-It is also capable of the repair of aging skin.
+It is also capable of repairing aging skin.
 It does this by enhancing the elasticity, tightening, and firming the skin, making it a common ingredient in skincare and cosmetic products.

 Reduction of Sun Damage and Wrinkles